HaniAmmar/Qentem-Engine/README.md

 ## Features

 -   Header only and self-contained; no external libraries like the STL is needed.
--   Uses SSE2, AVX2, and AVX512BW when available gain higher performance.
+-   Uses SSE2, AVX2, and AVX512BW when available to perform better.
--   Supports UTF-8.
-Also, UTF-16, UTF-32 surrogates.
+-   Supports UTF-16 and UTF-32 surrogates.
+-   Customizable template patterns.

 ## Requirements

 C++ 11+ compiler.

 ## Documentation

 Usage and examples @ [Documentation](https://github.com/HaniAmmar/Qentem-Engine/tree/master/Documentation).

 ## Components